not logged in | [Login]

 the final target.
 Similarly, closing upvalues at the end of a scope is

 often followed by a jump.
-The jump is then folded into the UCLO
+The jump is then folded into the UCLO, which

 takes a branch target.